rhysmeister/BNPMemberChecker/README.md

 http://www.json-xls.com/how-to-export-facebook-group-members-to-excel
 https://developers.facebook.com/tools/explorer

 This data should be saved to a file.
-The the process can use this data with the following command.
+Then the process can use this data with the following command.

 ./bnp --json /path/to/data.json